Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: Simulation results

-In the C-HBF scheme, the CSI for $\mH_l$ of size $N_r \times KN_t$ is sent from the $l$th AP to the CPU, which is used at the CPU to generate $\mF_l$ of size $N_r \times N$.
+In this section, we evaluate the amount of information exchange between the CPU and APs, which is presented in Table \ref{tab_info}.
+In the {SC-HBF} scheme, the CSI for $\hat{\mH}_l$ of size $N_r \times K$ is sent from the $l$th AP to the CPU, which is used at the CPU to generate $\mF_l$ of size $N_r \times N$.
 However, we note that all the entries of $\mF_l$ have constant amplitudes of $\frac{1}{\sqrt{N_r}}$.
 Therefore, only $N_r N$ real numbers representing the phases are fed back on the reverse link.
-A similar analysis is valid for the TS- and FS-aided C-ARFA schemes with the note that only an average of $N_r \bar{n}$ real numbers need to be fed back from the APs to the CPU because in these schemes, only an average of $\bar{n}$ RF chains are activated.
-It is observed that the amount of information exchange between the CPU and APs is relatively large in the C-HBF and C-ARFA schemes.
+A similar analysis is valid for {SC-ARFA} with the note that only an average of $N_r \bar{n}$ real numbers need to be fed back from the APs to the CPU because in these schemes, only an average of $\bar{n}$ RF chains are activated.
+It is observed that the amount of information exchange between the CPU and APs is relatively large in the {SC-HBF and SC-ARFA} schemes.

-In contrast, those for the SC-HBF and SC-ARFA schemes are small.
-Specifically, in the SC-HBF scheme, $N KN_t$ complex numbers representing an analog-combined channel matrix are sent from each AP to the CPU for signal decoding.
-In contrast, those for the SV- and PL-based SC-ARFA schemes are as small as $\bar{n} KN_t$ on average due to the reduced number of active RF chains.
-Additionally, in the SV-based SC-ARFA scheme, $N$ real numbers for the $N$ singular values are sent from an AP to the CPU for each channel variation, whereas the transmission of path loss values in the PL-based SC-ARFA scheme can be ignored because of their slow variations.
-On the reverse link from the CPU to an AP, only a single real number, which is the number of active RF chains, is fed back in the SV- and PL-based SC-ARFA schemes, as demonstrated in Algorithms \ref{al_SV_SCARFA} and \ref{al_PL_SCARFA}, respectively.
-Given that $N \ll N_r$, the SC-based schemes require much less information exchange between the CPU and each AP compared to the C-HBF and C-ARFA schemes.
-Furthermore, with the note that $\bar{n} \ll N$, ARFA can significantly reduce the fronthauling loads for SC-HBF.
+{In contrast, those for the {decentralized} schemes are small.
+Specifically, in the {D-HBF} schemes, only $K$ complex numbers representing the estimate of the transmitted signal, i.e., $\vr_l$, are sent to the CPU for the final soft estimation.
+In the SV-based D-ARFA scheme, an addition of $N$ real numbers for the $N$ singular values are sent from an AP to the CPU for each channel variation to perform ARFA.
+In contrast, the transmission of path loss values in the PL-based D-ARFA scheme can be ignored because of their slow variations.
+On the reverse link from the CPU to an AP, only a single real number, which is the number of active RF chains, is fed back in the SV- and PL-based {D-ARFA} schemes, as demonstrated in Algorithms \ref{al_SV_SCARFA} and \ref{al_PL_SCARFA}, respectively.
+Given that $N \ll N_r$, the decentralized schemes require much less information exchange between the CPU and each AP compared to the semi-centralized schemes.}